j-entra/quartz/content/_index.md

 title: "Index"
 ---

-# Hi, I'm Jen!
+# hello, and welcome

 Welcome to my notes section.
+I'm a generally private person, but this is me working with the garage door up.
+You can start by navigating to my [Workbench](Workbench.md)

+Now